EngCode/phenix-ui/README.md

 02 - [new] Collapse Javascript
 03 - [upgrade] Re-Build Accordion with Collapse
 04 - [new] Multi-level Dropdowns and Megamenu
-05 - [new] CSS Animations on Dimand
+05 - [new] CSS Animations on Demand
 06 - [upgrade] Add Media Lightbox for Popups.
 07 - [new] Notifications and Toasts
 08 - [upgrade] Typography CSS Utilites